B. Verkin Institute for Low Temperature Physics and Engineering of the National Academy of Sciences of Ukraine: History

-On May 13, 1960 the presidium of the National Academy of Sciences of Ukraine issued a decision to establish the Kharkiv Physics and Technical Institute for Low Temperatures on the initiative of several scientists from the Ukrainian Institute of Physics and Technology.
+On May 13, 1960, the presidium of the National Academy of Sciences of Ukraine issued a decision to establish the Kharkiv Physics and Technical Institute for Low Temperatures on the initiative of several scientists from the Ukrainian Institute of Physics and Technology.

 The institute was created by nine laboratories involved in low temperature physics.
 Four math departments were also established.
 In 1987 they were organized into the ILTPE Mathematical Division.

-In 1991 ILTPE was named after its founder — B. Verkin.
+In 1991 ILTPE was named after its founder, Borys Verkin.